 Education: MSW Masters of Social Work, Clinical tract from Virginia Commonwealth University; BA in Women’s Studies from Mary Washington College.

 Kylie is excited to return to her Alma mater that was influential in helping shape her.
 Her background includes community based mental health with individuals with serious mental health issues and spiritual counseling.
 Kylie has an eclectic focus to appreciate the diversity of the individual.
 She believes strongly in utilizing a biopsychosocial-spiritual model as she understands that all of these factors contribute to make up who we are.
 She is interested in life transitions and the process of individuation and helping others find their voice through self-discovery.
 Kylie is also a practitioner of Eye Movement Desensitization and Reprocessing therapy (EMDR).
 She describes herself as a Type A hippie, loving lists and schedules while remaining flexible to enjoy the spontaneity that life brings as well as the energy that connects us to the universe.
 In her free time, she enjoys hiking, reading, yoga, board games, collecting PEZ, and time spent with her spouse and cats.

 Alanna Brown, BS.

-Alanna is delighted to be joining the University of Mary Washington community in the capacity of Office Manager, after joining the Talley Center as an Administrative Assistant in Spring of 2017.
+Alanna is delighted to be working with the University of Mary Washington community in the capacity of Office Manager, after joining the Talley Center as an Administrative Assistant in Spring of 2017.
 She is passionate about providing a positive experience to all who contact the Talley Center.
 She works closely with the counseling center Director and clinical staff to support and further the development of the University students.
 Alanna is an alumna of George Mason University where she studied criminology and psychology.
-In her free time, Alanna enjoys spending time with her family and friends, appreciating the outdoors, and reading.
+In her free time, Alanna loves spending time with her family and friends, enjoying the outdoors and reading.

 Education: M.S. in Marriage and Family Therapy from Walden University, M.S.
 Naval Postgraduate School, Monterey, CA, B.S.
 United States Naval Academy.